microsoft/onnxruntime-inference-examples/c_cxx/OpenVINO_EP/Linux/squeezenet_classification/README.md

 2. Now copy all the files required to run this sample at this same location (/onnxruntime/build/Linux/Release/)

 3. compile the sample

-   a.
-For general sample
+   - For general sample
       ```
       g++ -o run_squeezenet squeezenet_cpp_app.cpp -I ../../../include/onnxruntime/core/session/ -I /opt/intel/openvino_2021.4.752/opencv/include/ -I /opt/intel/openvino_2021.4.752/opencv/lib/ -L ./ -lonnxruntime_providers_openvino -lonnxruntime_providers_shared -lonnxruntime -L /opt/intel/openvino_2021.4.752/opencv/lib/ -lopencv_imgcodecs -lopencv_dnn -lopencv_core -lopencv_imgproc
       ```
       Note: This build command is using the opencv location from OpenVINO 2021.4.1 Release Installation.
 You can use any version of OpenVINO and change the location path accordingly.

-   b.
-For the sample using IO Buffer Optimization feature
-         Set the OpenCL lib and headers path.
+   - For the sample using IO Buffer Optimization feature Set the OpenCL lib and headers path.
 For example if you are setting the path from openvino source build folder, the paths will be like:
          ```
          export OPENCL_LIBS=path/to/your/directory/openvino/bin/intel64/Debug/lib/